datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 We'll start by sending messages between a sender and receiver.
 In your first terminal window, start up the receiver::

-  examples/recv --h localhost -p 5678
+  examples/recv --host localhost --port 5678

 This binds the receiver to to ``localhost:5678``.
 Let's take a quick peek at the code: